We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 - One peer discussion

 - One reflective account

 What standards do I need to reflect on?

-Pharmacy professionals are still expected to reflect on one or more of the following three standards when completing their reflective account:
+Pharmacy professionals due to renew on or before 30 September are still expected to reflect on one or more of the following three standards when completing their reflective account:

 - standard 3 - pharmacy professionals must communicate effectively